Exam & Xrays

 - Scaling & Root planning & Full Mouth Debridement Periodontitis, or gum disease, is the infection of the gum tissue that supports the teeth.
 It is the most common reason for tooth loss in adults.
 It is characterized by swollen, bleeding gums that pull away from the teeth.
 Periodontitis is caused by plaque, the sticky film that covers teeth.
 If plaque is not removed, it hardens and becomes tartar.
 The tartar builds up on the teeth and irritates the gums, causing periodontitis.

 - There are several stages of periodontitis.
 The first (and least severe) stage is known as gingivitis.
 During this stage, gums are red and swollen but have not started to pull away from the teeth.
 Gingivitis can usually be reversed by a full mouth debridement followed by meticulous brushing and flossing.

 Arestin is a locally administered antibiotic placed below your gumline to target bacteria where scaling and root planning can’t reach.
 These antibiotics are useful for targeting and fighting the disease at its source.
 Targeting bacteria in areas where instruments can’t reach, such as the: cemento-enamel junction, dentinal tubules, and gingival epithelium.
-Combined with SRP, Arestin provides better results than SRP alone.
+Combined with SRP (scaling & root planning), Arestin provides better results than SRP alone.
 Arestin reduces gum pocket depth by nearly 40% more, reduces harmful bacteria by nearly 2x more, and reduces gum bleeding 2x more effectively.